Skopje 2014: Tsar Samuil

 The monument to Samuel of Bulgaria is among the new focal points of Macedonia Square.
 Officially unveiled on 28 June 2011, it is situated in front of the Pelister building, to the right of where Macedonia Street meets Macedonia Square.

 The monument, mostly in white marble, consists of a depiction of Tsar Samuil sitting on a throne, totaling 5 m (16.4 ft) in height, and is placed on a pedestal which itself is a further 3.5 m (11.5 ft) tall.
 The reliefs on the sides of the pedestal are bronze.
 Tsar Samuil, in the monument, holds a scepter.
-Made in Florence, sculpted by hand in the Bazzanti Art Gallery marble Studio, the total cost of the Tsar Samuil monument was roughly 3.5 million euros.
+Made in Florence, sculpted by hand in the Pietro Bazzanti e Figlio Art Gallery, the total cost of the Tsar Samuil monument was roughly 3.5 million euros.

 Samuil's empire was centred within the territories of today's North Macedonia with Skopje and later Ohrid being the empire's capital.
 The fringe theory Samuil being the first Tsar of the Macedonian Slavs is held mainly in North Macedonia.
 This view is ahistorical, as it projects modern ethnic distinctions into the past.